City, Coast and Mountains

 Nice is an attractive and affluent Riviera city.
 While the general expectation should be one of high prices, there are many properties north of the railway station that are more affordable, while others within more desirable locations such as the Old City just require a little modernisation.

-A relatively new tram system has boosted the transportation network and provided access to the outer reaches of the city, while the arrival of regular low-cost scheduled flights has invigorated an already booming tourism industry.
+A relatively new tram system, which was further extended in 2019, has boosted the transportation network and provided access to the outer reaches of the city, while the arrival of regular low-cost scheduled flights has invigorated an already booming tourism industry.